Up for some very strong opinions on the worst Windows operating systems? You’ve come to the right corner of the internet.

 Used with permission from Microsoft.

-Windows Vista, much like its predecessor Windows XP, was a bit of a mess before service pack updates came to the rescue.
-Coming in at 50 million lines of code (15 million more than Windows XP), Windows Vista was arguably ahead of its time, processing-power-wise.
+Windows Vista, much like the previous version of Windows (Windows XP), was a bit of a mess before service pack updates came to the rescue.
+Coming in at 50 million lines of code (15 million more than Windows XP), Windows Vista was arguably ahead of its time, at least in terms of processing power.
 The devices most consumers used failed to meet the processing demands of the heavily coded Windows Vista, which made loading times frustrating.

 “Windows Vista took forever to start all of the services it required at startup.
 Once it did (which could take 15 minutes), it was fine.
 I went to Microsoft's office for a preview of Windows 7, and someone asked (mostly politely) what the hell went wrong with Vista, and that's what they told us.” — Mike Porcaro, solutions engineer